-- This Level 1/2 Cambridge National Certificate in Engineering Design course is equivalent to one GCSE.
-This qualification is an opportunity for you to develop a design specification and study the processes involved in designing new engineered products. - You'll use practical skills such as drawing, computer modelling and model making to communicate design ideas and design concepts. - The qualification will also encourage you to consult with clients and, with its practical focus, will engage you in producing, testing and evaluating a prototype in the form of a model. - A significant portfolio of evidence will be created which documents your practical activities - including research notes, written reports justifying choice of tools/materials, cutting lists, annotated photographs, etc.
+- This qualification will enable you to learn about the process of engineering design and understand how it can be used to design effective solutions for a given design brief. - You will use practical skills such as drawing, computer modelling and model making to communicate design ideas and design concepts. - You will also be able to evaluate the design of a product, through the disassembly of existing products, or the use of modelling for new designs. - A significant portfolio of evidence will be created which documents your practical activities - including research notes, written reports justifying choice of tools/materials, cutting lists, annotated photographs, etc.